AplaProject/apla-docs-en/source/reference/platform-parameters.rst

     List of validating nodes of the blockchain network.

-    Format:

-        ``[["host1:port","-1222","nodepub1"], ["host2:ip","-1222","nodepub2"]]``
+    Format for this parameter is:

+        ``[["host:port","wallet_id","node_pub"], ["host2:port2","wallet_id2","node_pub2"]]``

+        - ``host:port``

+            Address and port of the node host.

-        ``host1:port`` is the address of the host where transactions and new blocks are sent; this address can also be used to receive the full blockchain starting from the first block.
+            Transactions and new blocks are sent to this host.
+This address can also be used to obtain the full blockchain starting from the first block.

-        ``-1222`` is the account identifier that receives the commission; if this account oes not exist, the commission is not collected.
+        - ``wallet_id``

+            Wallet (account identifier) that receives rewards for generating new blocks and processing transactions.

+        - ``node_pub``

-        ``nodepub1`` public key of the node; this key is required to check block signatures.
+            Public key of the node.
+This key is used to check block signatures.

 .. _gap_between_blocks: